Courtney Marie Andrews: May Your Kindness Remain

 Upon its release in Europe, May Your Kindness Remain received No. 1 placement on the Euro Americana Chart for April 2018, as well as placing No. 1 on the UK Americana Albums Charts, UK Independent Albums Breakers Charts, No. 5 on the UK Independent Albums Chart.
 The Daily Telegraph called the album "another absolute beauty, a set of nuanced, compassionate portraits and vignettes of good people in difficult circumstances".
 Additionally, MYKR placed in at No. 19 in Sweden for general music charts upon its release.
 The album received positive reception in the United States as well, placing No. 12 on the US Top New Artist Albums Chart and No. 14 on the US Americana/Folk Albums chart.
 Andrews subsequently received the "International Artist of the Year" award by the UK Americana Awards for May Your Kindness Remain in February 2018.

 On March 31, 2018, following the release of May Your Kindness Remain, Andrews made her US national television debut on CBS This Morning Saturday where she performed "May Your Kindness Remain", "Kindness of Strangers", and "Two Cold Nights in Buffalo".
 Shortly after, the band appeared on NPR's World Cafe series performing the album's title track.
 In May 2018, Andrews was nominated for "Emerging Artist of the Year" by the Americana Music Association in the United States.
 She later performed on air at the Americana Music and Honors awards ceremony on September 13, 2018, at the legendary Ryman Auditorium in Nashville, Tennessee.

 In June 2018, Rolling Stone named May Your Kindness Remain as one of the 25 Best Country and Americana Albums of 2018.
 In the United Kingdom, The Guardian similarly called the album one of the 25 Best Albums of 2018.

 Old Flowers

 Andrews released her seventh studio album Old Flowers on July 24, 2020, via Fat Possum Records/Loose.
 The album initially had a June release date, but Andrews moved its release back due to the COVID-19 pandemic's impact on vinyl record production and independent record stores.
-The album was met with immediate critical acclaim from The New York Times and it received 5 stars from The London Times.
+The album was met with immediate critical acclaim from The New York Times and it received 5 stars from The Times.
 Rolling Stone described the single "It Must Be Someone Else's Fault" as bringing "to mind classic Bob Dylan and Joni Mitchell, but Andrews' bell-clear voice and fearless message of introspection are unmistakably her own".

 The album received a nomination for Best Americana Album at the 63rd Annual Grammy Awards.

-In 2021 she as a solo artist was inter alia part of the Newport Folk Festival in July.
+In July 2021 she participated as a solo artist at the Newport Folk Festival.